levibostian/Teller-iOS/README.md

 * Small.
 The only dependency at this time is RxSwift ([follow this issue as I work to remove this 1 dependency and make it optional](https://github.com/levibostian/Teller-iOS/issues/6)).
 Teller is made to do 1 job and do it well.
 * Built for Swift, by Swift.
 Teller is written in Swift which means you can expect a nice to use API.
 * Not opinionated.
 Teller does not care where your data is stored or how it is queried.
 You simply tell Teller when you're done fetching, saving, and querying and Teller takes care of delivering it to the listeners.
-* Teller works very well with MVVM and MVI design patterns (note the use of `Repository` subclasses in the library).
-However, you do not need to use these design patterns to use it.
 * Well tested.
 Currently running in production apps.

 ## Installation